ruijaulino/ruijaulino.github.io/_posts/2026-02-17-model_ensemble.md

 Now, let's say that we average many simple models.
 How does $g$ behaves?

 We can use the correlation as a proxy for the explained variance ratio (which is the quantity that we are interested on).
-With several models $h_i$ we can create a prediction for $y\|x$ by combining them with some weight scheme:
+With several models (each one makes a prediction $h_i$) we can create a prediction for $y\|x$ by combining them with some weight scheme:

 $s = \sum_i \beta_i h_i$